 Use the paperclip to do a factory reset on the switch in case that didn't work the first time.

-You should now have access to the GUI of the switch that includes a navigation pane down the left side.
+You should now have access to the Web UI of the switch that includes a navigation pane down the left side.
 It contains a list of the top-level features of the switch.

 The colors of this page may vary, as well as the top-level features, depending on the equipment and firmware version.
 The categories and options vary between switches.